TIBCOSoftware/tci-flogo/docs/content/building-extensions/getting-started/prerequisites/use-project-flogo.md

 You can obviously do this with Finder or Windows Explorer too
 ```
 ### Prepare a ref
-The ref for Project Flogo contribution is the go.mod name.
+The ref for Project Flogo contribution is the same with go.mod name.
 Open go.mod and copy module name, for counter activity
 ```
 github.com/project-flogo/contrib/activity/counter
 ```